benber86/analytics_proposal/README.md

-# Proposal to fund an analytics team for the Curve ecosystem
+# Proposal to fund an analytics platform for Curve

 ## Index